QuarkNerd/blog/rhamilton/_posts/2016-03-09-lonely-tester.md

 ## Join forces with another (possibly lonely) tester

 Recently an opportunity came along for me to be less lonely.
-A new project was due to start which was had some similarities to a project I had been working on.
+A new project was due to start which had some similarities to a project I had been working on.
 I was asked to share some knowledge with the tester due to start work on the new project.
 So I set aside an hour to team up and do some pair testing.

 I have done pair testing before and knew it would be useful for both of us but the experience was remarkable.